 An Apostille eliminates the need for a document to be certified by the state and then by the federal government or embassy.

-The Apostille can be used for birth certificate, marriage licenses, death certificates, driver’s licenses, court judgments, patents, and a notary’s authentication that a of a person’s signature.
+The Apostille can be used for birth certificate, marriage licenses, death certificates, driver’s licenses, court judgments, patents, and a notary’s authentication of a person’s signature.
 The receiving country’s officials upon seeing the Apostille stamp or seal can be assured that the other country has authenticated that this is a legitimate copy of a public record.

 104 nations have signed the Hague Convention Apostille including Panama and the U.S.

-The above details are a synopsis of the requirements of a number of Panamanian attorneys who will assist in the application for a (Pensioned) Panama visa.
+The above details are a synopsis of the requirements of a number of Panamanian attorneys who will assist in the application for a (Pensionado) Panama visa.
 Individual firms may require additional items or further conditions to be fulfilled.
 It is important to get estimates of costs, preferably in writing, from a number of organizations.
 Always ask questions.
 Some details such as document duplication, (photocopying), postage, courier services may not be included in an estimate of costs but such “minor” items can mount up quickly and become very expensive.

-Whenever possible do whatever is possible yourself.
+Whenever possible do whatever you can do yourself.
 This rule applies equally in the case of an application for the Panama visa even though an attorney must handle dealings with the government.
 It usually not difficult to obtain up-to-date copies of birth, marriage or death certificates from the appropriate authorities at a very small cost.
 Your attorney’s fees to make such applications will not be low and correspondent firms in other countries may be employed to obtain such documents.
 This will add to your costs and may be examples of items not covered in any initial estimate of fees.